MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-10-version-1511.md

 ---
 author: QuinnRadich
-title: What's New in Windows 10 version 1511
+title: What's New in Windows 10 version 1511 - November 2015
 description: Windows 10 version 1511 and new developer tools provide the tools, features, and experiences powered by the new Universal Windows Platform.
 keywords: what's new, whats new, update, updates, features, new, Windows 10, 1511, November ms.author: quradic